Donato Ndongo-Bidyogo

 Donato Francisco Ndongo-Bidyogo Makina (born 12 December 1950), known as Donato Ndongo, is an Equatoguinean journalist and writer who was one of the most prominent members of Hispanic African movement within the Spanish-speaking world.

 Early life

 Ndongo was born in Niefang in 1950 (then in the Spanish Guinea, now in Equatorial Guinea).
+At the age of 14, he moved to Madrid, where he studied history and journalism.
+His first journalistic job was at the Spanish magazine Índice, where he reported on the Carnation Revolution.
+He later worked for media outlets such as Diario 16, Mundo Negro, and El País.

 Writings

 Some of Ndongo's best-known books include Historia y tragedia de Guinea Ecuatorial (1977) and El Comercio Español con Africa (1980), in addition to numerous novels, historical, cultural and political articles written in Spain and for the foreign press.
 In 1984 he coordinated an anthology of Equatorial Guinean literature and was a finalist for the Sésamo Prize for his work entitled Las Tinieblas de tu Memoria Negra.

 Professional activities

-Subsequently, Ndongo has served as the adjunct director for "Nuestra Señora de África de Madrid" (Our Lady of Africa in Madrid) and the "Centro Cultural Hispano-Guineano de Malabo" (The Center for Hispanic-Guinean Culture in Malabo).
+Subsequently, Ndongo has served as the deputy director for "Nuestra Señora de África" in Madrid (1982–1985) and the Spanish Centre for Hispanic-Guinean Culture in Malabo (1985–1994), both dependent from the Spanish Ministry of Foreign Affairs.

-Ndongo has been a visiting professor at several American universities, including the University of Missouri-Columbia from 2005-2008.